iMattPro/abbc3/README.md

 * BBCodes can be assigned to certain usergroups for private use.
 * BBCodes can be assigned to the Post, Private Message and Signature editors independently.
 * Image Resizer with various lightbox styled expanders (Highslide, Lightview, Lightbox2, and Shadowbox).
-* Embed video in your posts from a URL, supports dozens of media sites and file formats (see below).
+* Embed video in your posts, supports dozens of media sites and file formats (see below).
-* ABBC3 is very fast loading, and is a sleek addition to your phpBB bulletin board.
+* ABBC3 is very fast loading and is a sleek addition to your phpBB3 bulletin board.

 ### New BBCodes